iyzana/vsync/README.md

 To serve the frontend a webserver is required.
 An example configuration for the webserver [nginx](https://nginx.org/en/) is included at `nginx.conf`.
+You will need to update the `Content-Security-Policy` header in the `nginx.conf` as per the comment above that line.
-The configuration expects nginx to be started inside the `build` directory.
+The provided nginx configuration expects the build output to be available at `/data/dist`